 Primetime Ratings: Fox, NBC Split the Win

-Fox and NBC were on top of Wednesday’s prime, both networks posting a 1.0 in viewers 18-49, per the Nielsen overnights.
-Fox had a 5 share while NBC’s was a 4.
-The runners-up were ABC and CBS at 0.6/3.
+Fox and NBC were top of the heap in Wednesday prime ratings, both scoring a 1.3 in viewers 18-49, per the Nielsen overnights, and a 5 share.
+Fox’s MasterChef tallied 1.3 across two hours, up 8%.

-Fox offered the season premiere of MasterChef, which took up all of the network’s prime space.
-Last spring’s MasterChef premiere also landed a 1.0.

-NBC had the premiere of American Ninja Warrior from 8-10 p.m. at 1.2, down 14% from last spring’s debut.
-The series premiere of tech drama Reverie scored a 0.6.
+On NBC, America’s Got Talent dropped 5% to a 2.0, then a double run of Marlon, including the finale, scored a 1.2 and 1.0.
+Last week’s Marlon episodes scored a 1.3 and 1.0.
+Midnight, Texas rated a flat 0.7 to close out prime for NBC.

 The television industry's top news stories, analysis and blogs of the day.